blackgirlbytes/rock-paper-scissors-copilot/README.md

 * **Non CodeTour** (Written step by step instructions) You can follow the instructions available here: [stepbystep.md](./.instructions/stepbystep.md)

-We strongly recommend participants to form teams of 2 or 3 to complete the workshop and to learn from each other.
+💡 For a more collaborative experience we recommend participants to form teams of 2 or 3 to complete the workshop and to learn from each other.

 # Additional Challenges